 A form return of electoral donations and expenses form is available [PDF, 69 KB] [PDF 68KB].
 If there is insufficient space on this form please attach a separate sheet with additional detail.

 Once the electoral expenses and electoral donations return forms and supporting documents are sent back to the council they become a public documents and will be placed on the Council’s website and can be inspected by any person for the next seven years.

 Any queries regarding these returns should be directed to the Electoral officer 03 941 8581 or firstname.lastname@example.org.

 Candidates have campaign expenditure limits and are required to file a return to the electoral officer after the election.

-Campaign expenditure is all expenses relating to the campaign from the period three months before election day, for example all expenditure from 8 July 2016 to 8 October 2016 plus any apportioned costs of any election campaigning before 8 July 2016 (refer to section 112 of the Local Electoral Act 2001).
+Campaign expenditure is all expenses relating to the campaign from the period three months before election day, for example all expenditure from 8 July 2016 to 8 October 2016 plus any apportioned costs of any election campaigning before 8 July 2016 (refer to section 112 of the Local Electoral Act 2001(external link)).

 If a candidate is standing for more than one position (for example Mayor and councillor) then the higher limit applies (not both combined).

 The relevant sections of the Local Electoral Act 2001 on election expenses are available in the Candidate Information Booklet.
 Please note:

 - Candidates are required to keep evidence of any election expenses for amounts exceeding $200